chancez/prometheus-k8s/README.md

 And then you can access the dashboard at http://localhost:8001/api/v1/proxy/namespaces/prometheus/services/grafana/

 Once in Grafana dashboard click on Grafana icon on the upper right corner and choose "Data Sources".
 Add a new data source named prometheus with prometheus type.
-Set the http address to prometheus kubernetes service's ClusterIP such as http://10.0.0.157:9090 .
+Set the http address to http://prometheus:9090 .
 Go back to the home screen and import dashboards available in grafana/dashboards folder.

 ## TODOS: